 GitHub: The Platform Behind the Software

 When we think of technological innovations, it’s sometimes easy to attribute everything to one person — think Steve Jobs or Bill Gates.
-Of course, the reality is that software advances thanks to the millions of professional and amateur developers working together to develop new things in new ways.
+Of course, the reality is that software comes from minds working together.
+It advances thanks to the millions of professional and amateur developers working together to develop new things in new ways.